SDK Concepts

 Session

-A Session is the foundation.
+A Session is the foundation and the merchant's handle to all runtime SDK operations.
 It holds your initialization data, manages communication with the Payrails API, and tracks payment state.
 You create one session per checkout flow.

 Elements Are Decoupled